 New Zealand’s leading airline, Air New Zealand, is set to serve the vegan Impossible Burger onboard its planes, making it the first airline in the world to do so.
 This is also the first time the burger has been available in New Zealand.

-Business Premier customers traveling on Air New Zealand from Los Angeles to Auckland will be offered the new plant-based burger for the next three months, which will be served with tomatillo cream, making the dish vegetarian.
+Business Premier customers traveling on Air New Zealand from Los Angeles or San Francisco to Auckland will be offered the new plant-based burger for the next three months, which will be served with tomatillo cream, making the dish vegetarian.

 “New Zealand is the best in the world at producing food in the conventional way, and this is disruptive change, potentially,” the CEO of Impossible Foods Dr. Patrick O.Brown told New Zealand Herald.
 “On the other hand, that change is inevitable and being ahead of the curve is an awesome opportunity.”